bnkamalesh/webgo/README.md

 ## Router

-The router is one of the most important component of a web application.
-It helps identify the HTTP requests and pass them on to respective handlers.
-A handler is identified using a [URI](https://developer.mozilla.org/en-US/docs/Glossary/URI).
-WebGo supports defining URIs with the following patterns
+Router routes multiple paths/[URI](https://developer.mozilla.org/en-US/docs/Glossary/URI)s to its respective HTTP handler.
+It supports defining URIs with the following patterns

 1. `/api/users`
 	- Static URI pattern with no variables
 2. `/api/users/:userID`
-	- URI pattern with variable `userID` (named URI parameter)
+	- URI pattern with named variable `userID` (named URI parameter)
 	- This will **_not_** match `/api/users/johndoe/account`.
 It only matches till `/api/users/johndoe/`
 		- If TrailingSlash is set to true, refer to [sample](https://github.com/bnkamalesh/webgo#sample)
 3. `/api/users/:misc*`